AmbireTech/adex-protocol/README.md

 The initially delegated validators sign every new state, and a state signed by a supermajority (>2/3) of validators is considered valid.

-One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally the advertiser and an SSP.
+One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally the advertiser and a publisher-side smart platform.
 That allows the advertiser to make micropayments to multiple publishers (one micropayment per impression), and the publishers are able to withdraw their earnings at any point.

-@TODO explain why the constraints work and etc., link to a full explanation; OUTPACE.md
+For a full explanation, see [OUTPACE.md](/OUTPACE.md).

 #### Validators